 Depending on your allergies, food can cause eczema symptoms to flare up.
 Even if you do not have allergies, common inflammatory foods include sugar, refined carbohydrates, gluten, red meat, and dairy products.
 The effects can immediately be seen.

 To avoid this, check the foods you eat.
 Even if you do not have allergies but it is causing your flare-ups, you must remove certain foods from your diet.
 List down everything you eat and drink so you can track the pattern of the flare-ups.
 You can also talk to your doctor to further discuss your allergies to an expert and be tested.
 Do not forget that the NALA app can help.
-Simply send a message or email [email protected] so you can be onboarded.
+Simply send a message or email to [email protected] so you can be onboarded.

 Final thoughts

-If you know what is causing your eczema flare-ups, you will be able to manage your skin condition well – you can use NALA app to do so.
+If you know what is causing your eczema flare-ups, you will be able to manage your skin condition well and you can use the NALA app to do so.
 Being aware of these listed items will make you more prepared for possible triggers and easily avoid them.
 Be updated on your day-to-day activities to monitor what might be causing your eczema flare to worsen.
 By knowing the causes and avoiding them, your skin condition can improve drastically.